Sebi to take action against 14,720 entities for ‘non-genuine trades’

 According to the regulator, there is a need for some similarity of approach in taking action against the various entities even though the difference in amount of profit made or loss incurred through the non-genuine trades varies.

-Through an interim order in August 2015, Sebi had restrained the 59 entities from the securities markets till further directions.
-The interim directions were confirmed by other orders in July 2016 and August 2016 after providing “certain relaxations”.
-However, the directions have been disposed of against two out of the 59 entities as the regulator did not come across any adverse findings.
+The directions have been disposed of against two out of the 59 entities as the regulator did not come across any adverse findings, as per the latest order.

 Mint on Sunday »